Public transport in the Wellington Region: Replacement of diesel-hauled trains

+New Tūhono trains are to replace the present trains from 2030.

 For several years the Greater Wellington Regional Council has put forward proposals to replace the diesel-hauled Capital Connection to Palmerston North and the Wairarapa Connection to Masterton with Dual or Bi-mode trains which would operate on overhead electric power to Waikanae and Upper Hutt respectively, and then on diesel or battery power.

 In 2017 it was proposed to run additional Wairarapa trains and upgrade the Wairarapa Line.
 Funding for new electro-diesel multiple units were included in a $990 million funding bid to NZTA in 2018.

 In 2019, the GWRC proposed replacing the Capital Connection and Wairarapa Connection trains with 15 four-car bi-mode multiple units by 2025.
-These trains are estimated to cost $415 million.
+These trains were estimated to cost $415 million.